-Accessing, viewing, servicing and/or conducting banking transactions or maintenance on any Restricted Accounts and/or accounts where there is no valid business reason, may result in disciplinary action, up to and including termination of employment.
+Accessing, viewing, servicing and/or conducting banking transactions or maintenance on any Restricted Accounts and/ or accounts where there is no valid business reason, may result in termination of employment.

 To view your personal account activity and conduct banking transactions related to your personal Huntington accounts, you must use online banking or other resources available to Huntington customers.